Hello, I’m Karen. Welcome to my blog.

 I guess this means I learned early on how to juggle time, but not always well.
 This is where FlyLady came in.
 Her system helped me do a much better job of keeping up with the house and she taught me that I could do almost anything if I set the timer for 15 minutes.
 For the last 11 years, I have worked full-time at a local print shop wearing many hats and learning many things along the way.

 Now hubby, he is a keeper!
 There isn’t much the man can’t do.
 He can do car repairs, plumbing, drywall, electrical and is a hobby woodworker.
+He currently has a fascination with steam engines.
 He has a Mechanical Engineering degree and programs CNC Mills for a living.
 He is also wicked smart and most of the reason we have such smart kids.